Clinic Nineteen

 Dr Naomi Whyler, General Medicin

-Dr Naomi Whyler, General Medicine (MBChB, FRACP, MSc)
+Dr Naomi Whyler, General Medicine, Infectious Diseases (MBChB, FRACP, MSc, DRCOG(UK))

-With experience in COVID-19 management and treatment of complex chronic disease, Naomi aims to provide holistic and empathetic care for her patients
+With extensive experience in Long COVID management and treatment of complex chronic disease, Naomi provides holistic, empathetic and evidence-based care.
+She is also able to provide expert care for those with Long COVID contemplating or navigating pregnancy.

 Dr Nupur Bajaj, Infectious Diseases (MBBS, FRACP)